tatumio/tatum-php/docs/Api/XRPApi.md

 <h4>5 credits per API call.</h4>

-<p>Get XRP Account Balance.
-Obtain balance of the XRP and other assets on the account.</p>
+Get XRP Account Balance.
+Obtain balance of the XRP and other assets on the account.

 ### Example